acameron724/acameron724/README.md

 > We are building a platform for coaches of endurance sports to easily and efficiently manage their coaching businesses.
 If you're a coach and are interested in joining the beta, [email me!](mailto:alex@joinzipper.com)
 - Learning **Typescript** and **Java** + studying my 🍑 off reviewing data structures, algorithms, etc... you know the drill

-## Goals
-`Short-Term`
-- 👩‍💻 Finish the MVP of my personal website
-- 🏅 Complete AWS certification
-- 🛳 Ship my first frontend TypeScript code to the Zipper web app

-`Medium-Term`
-- 💼 Become a senior-level software developer
-- 🤹‍♀️ Get great at Figma
-- 📈 Become a mentor at an organization that helps bring more women into the SDE field

-`Long-Term`
-- 📣 Lead an engineering team building a product I'm passionate about
-- 💡 Build a product from scratch that someone, outside of myself, finds useful (ask me about my ideas!)
-- 👯‍♀️ Leave a legacy of diversifying hiring practices and bringing more women and people of color onto the teams I work on

 ## Tech Stack
 <a href="https://www.javascript.com/">
   <img src="https://user-images.githubusercontent.com/102175979/192666955-ead0ad16-6b2f-4f16-a431-dd4ae78a23ba.png" width="48">